 Well, the truth is certainly interesting.
 Cats like any species use body language to communicate.
 In the cat world, to stare is to incite confrontation.
 Whenever cats meet each other in territorial disputes, the first tactic used to scare the other cat off is a staring contest.
-Whoever blinks and looks away first loses the dispute.
+Staring is considered threatening.
+Whoever blinks and loses eye contact first loses the dispute.
+If you’re a human newcomer staring at a cat because you find them adorable, he or she may find you quite threatening!

 Cat whisperers know the secret.
 If you want to send the signal that you mean no harm, blink slowly at the cat then look away.
 This is taken to mean that you don’t want confrontation and is called ‘cat kisses’.